HomePittsburgh: A Geek HistoryPittsburgh and World War II: We Can Do It!

 To both commemorate and inspire this new workforce, artist J. Howard Miller created a poster of a female Westinghouse Electric employee rolling up her sleeves under the caption “We Can Do It!”
 Miller was inspired by the photograph of a Michigan factory worker, and famed illustrator Norman Rockwell likewise crafted a cover for the Saturday Evening Post that featured a female worker taking a lunch break.

-Rockwell’s painting was called “Rosie the Riveter,” but the name was soon transferred to Miller’s poster as well, resulting in one of the most iconic images of not only World War II but the entire twentieth century.
+Rockwell’s painting was called “Rosie the Riveter” and the name was soon transferred to Miller’s poster as well, resulting in one of the most iconic images of not only World War II but the entire twentieth century.

 Efforts on the home front were only one of the ways that Pittsburgh contributed to the war effort, and the We Can Do It! exhibit at the Heinz History Center likewise paid homage to the men and women who served in the armed forces.
 Many of those veterans, as well as their families, contributed artifacts from the war as part of the installation, and together they conveyed the story of World War II from the soldier’s perspective.